atomicobject/objection/README.md

 @end
 ```
 ## TODO

+* Automate tagging and pushing releases
-* Allow a subclass to be bound to a superlcass definition
+* Allow a subclass to be bound to a superclass definition
 * Resolve circular dependencies
 * Add contribution section
 * Re-factor the method for declaring dependencies